willake/vreactable/README.md

 ## How to run from source code (Technical)

 The environement I ran this code is Python `3.11.4`.
 If you are new to Python, I would recommend looking into pyenv for installing Python.
-It provides a easier way to manage different versions and also prevent corrupting the environment, which happens very often.
+It provides an easier way to manage different versions and also prevent corrupting the environment, which happens very often.
 (If you are using Windows, there is a [specific version for Windows](https://github.com/pyenv-win/pyenv-win).)

 To install required packages, run